Jeanine Pirro

-Jeanine Ferris Pirro (born June 2, 1951) is an American television host, lawyer, and author who is serving as the United States attorney for the District of Columbia since May 2025.
+Jeanine Ferris Pirro (born June 2, 1951) is an American television host, lawyer, and author who has been serving as the United States attorney for the District of Columbia since May 2025.
 Pirro is a former judge, prosecutor, and politician in the state of New York.

 Pirro was elected as a judge of the Westchester County (New York) Court in 1990.
 In 1993, she was elected to the position of Westchester County district attorney.
 She is the first woman to be elected to either of those positions.
 As district attorney, she gained visibility in cases of domestic abuse and crimes against the elderly.
 Pirro was re-elected district attorney in 1997 and 2001.
-She briefly sought the Republican nomination for United States Senate to run against Hillary Clinton in 2006, but dropped out to accept the nomination for New York Attorney General; she lost the general election to Democrat Andrew Cuomo.
+She briefly sought the Republican nomination for United States Senate to run against Hillary Clinton in 2006, but dropped out to run as the Republican candidate for New York Attorney General; she lost the general election to Democrat Andrew Cuomo.

 From 2008 to 2011, Pirro hosted a weekday television show entitled Judge Jeanine Pirro on The CW.
 From 2011 to 2022, she hosted Justice with Judge Jeanine on Fox News Channel.
 She has authored seven books, including Liars, Leakers, and Liberals: The Case Against the Anti-Trump Conspiracy (2018).
 Following the 2020 presidential election, Pirro made false claims of voting machine fraud.
 In 2022, she became a co-host of The Five, a position she held until May 2025.
 She was also a frequent contributor to NBC News, including regular appearances on The Today Show.

 Pirro was named as a defendant in a February 2021 defamation lawsuit by Smartmatic.
-She was among the hosts named in the Dominion Voting Systems v.
+She was among the Fox News hosts named in the Dominion Voting Systems v.
 Fox News Network defamation lawsuit for broadcasting false statements about the plaintiff company's voting machines.
 Fox News settled the case for $787.5 million and was required to acknowledge that the broadcast statements were false.

 On May 8, 2025, President Trump named her as the interim United States attorney for the District of Columbia to succeed Ed Martin.
 She was sworn in on May 28, and confirmed to the full position on August 2, 2025.

 Early life

 Jeanine Ferris was born and raised in Elmira, New York, the daughter of Lebanese-American parents.
-Her father was a mobile-home salesman, and her mother was a department-store model who spent much of her childhood in Beirut.
+Both her parents were born in Bsalim in Lebanon before emigrating to the United States.
+Her father was a mobile-home salesman, and her mother was a department-store model in New York City who spent much of her childhood in Beirut.
 Her parents were Maronite Catholics.
 Pirro knew she wanted to be an attorney from the age of six.

 She graduated from Notre Dame High School in Elmira in three years, interning in the Chemung County District Attorney's office during her time in high school.
 Pirro then graduated with a Bachelor of Arts from the University at Buffalo.
-She received her J.D. degree at Albany Law School in 1975, where she was an editor of the law review.
+She received her Juris Doctor degree from Albany Law School in 1975, where she had been an editor of the Albany Law Review.